dominikschimpf/dominikschimpf/README.md

 ## yo, I'm Dominik.

-learn more about me: dominikschimpf.com
+learn more about what I do: sophistication.io

 talk to me: x.com/schimpfdominik